diku-dk/futhark/docs/js-api.rst

 .. js:function:: FutharkModule.init(module)

+   Asynchronously initialise the ``FutharkModule`` object.

+   For the WASM-style backend, the ``module`` argument is optional.
+If omitted, the generated wrapper loads the WebAssembly module itself.

-   Asynchronously initialise the ``FutharkModule`` object with the generated backend runtime module.
+   For the WebGPU backend, ``module`` must be the generated backend runtime module.

 .. js:function:: FutharkModule.free()

    Frees the Futhark context and configuration associated with the module.
+It is an error to use a ``FutharkArray`` or ``FutharkOpaque`` after the ``FutharkModule`` on which it was created has been freed.

+.. js:attribute:: FutharkModule.entry

+   Object containing the generated entry point functions.
+For example, an entry point named ``main`` is available as ``fut.entry.main``.

+.. js:attribute:: FutharkModule.types

+   Object containing generated type information and array constructor objects for the array types used by the program.

+The backends also provides utility methods for synchronisation, cache management, and profiling.

 .. js:function:: FutharkModule.context_sync()